This is is the GHTorrent FAQ (work in progress). Please ask more questions using the form below or by editing this file directly on GitHub.

 is missconfigured, timestamps will be weird.
 We have seen timestamps such

 My data is out of date

 Github only creates events when an entity is created and not when it is updated or deleted.
 It is therefore not possible to be completely up-to-date with changes in users (e.g. updated location) and repositories (e.g. renames).
-GHTorrent tries its best to stay up to date by refreshing all users and all repos every X months.
-As the DB contains 12M+ users and 30M+ repos, this process may take a while and it can also fail due to spurious reasons.
+As the DB contains 50M+ users and 140M+ repos, this refresh process may take a while and it can also fail due to spurious reasons.